Position

 How much does a Tooling Technician make?

 A Tooling Technician plays a key role in manufacturing and production.
-They work with tools and equipment to help create products.
-This job can be found in many industries, including automotive, aerospace, and electronics.
-The average yearly salary for a Tooling Technician is around $54,871.
-This means that most technicians earn somewhere near this amount each year.
+They work with tools and equipment to ensure everything runs smoothly.
+The average yearly salary for a Tooling Technician is around $54,833.
+This means most people in this job earn between $36,000 and $79,000 each year.

 View Tooling Technician jobs nearby